 economy in the first quarter of this year was welcome but did

-not have that much significance, Bank of England policymaker Ben
+not have that much significance for policy decisions, Bank of

-"Given the amount of attention that was focussed on it, it's
+"Given the amount of attention that was focused on it, it's

 better that it should be up than down.
 But given the margin of

 error in these things, I don't think it has that much

 Broadbent was responding, after a speech at the University